Search by TOPIC

 Jesus said:

-We must strive to complete Jesus' teaching and practice, proclaim the truth about healing, and cultivate it.
-Otherwise, we are just treading in the same rut as before without making any progress!
+We must strive and complete Jesus' teaching and practice, proclaim the truth about healing, and promote it.
+Otherwise, we remain stuck in the same rut as before without moving forward!

 “The Nazareth Syndrome”

-↑ IN FAITH AND PRACTICE: The benchmark is what the Bible says.
-Jesus’ teaching and ministry are the Truth we must pursue – in faith and in practice.
+↑ IN FAITH AND IN PRACTICE: The standard is what the Bible says.
+Jesus' teaching and actions are the Truth we must strive for – in faith and in practice.

-The danger today is that we become complacent when we see that there are few healings, and then we create a “suitable” theology that is fitting for our denomination and the times we live in.
-Instead, we should lament the weak spiritual condition in the West and wholeheartedly seek the Lord until His Spirit fills us with “power from on high” – and miracles begin to happen.
+The danger for us today is that we settle down when we see few healings occur, and then we create a “suitable” theology that is fitting for our church and the times we live in.
+Instead, we should mourn over the weak spiritual condition in the West and wholeheartedly seek the Lord until His Spirit fills us with “power from on high” – and miracles begin to happen.

-The congregations must make room for healing preachers, their radical proclamation of the gospel, and their practice of prayer for the sick.
-We must learn to have more faith in Dr. Jesus than in “Dr. Olsen.”
-In Norway and elsewhere in the West, I believe most Christians trust more in “Dr. Olsen” than in Dr. Jesus – if they should become ill!
+The congregations must give room for healing preachers, their radical preaching of the gospel and their practice of prayer for the sick.
+We must learn to have more faith in Dr. Jesus than in “Dr. Olsen”.
+In Norway and elsewhere in the West, I believe the majority of all Christians trust more in “Dr. Olsen” than in Dr. Jesus – if they were to become ill!
 And that is regrettable and a result of “spiritual malnutrition.”

-Of course, we believe in healing through “conventional medicine” and “natural medicine.”
-Thousands have been helped through these God-given methods.
-Thank God for doctors and healthcare workers of various kinds!
-But here I am focusing on God’s power through “spiritual medicine,” the power for healing that the Holy Spirit can provide us through faith and prayer.
-Time and again I have experienced it as a thousand times stronger than the other methods for healing and without side effects.
-We must learn to use “God’s medicine” through His word.
+Of course, we believe in healing through “conventional medicine” and “natural medicine”.
+Thousands have received help through these God-given methods.
+Thank God for doctors and healthcare workers of various types!
+But here I focus on God's power through “spiritual medicine”, the power to heal that the Holy Spirit can provide us with through faith and prayer.
+Time and again I have experienced that it is a thousand times stronger than the other methods of healing and is without side effects.
+We must learn to use “God's medicine” through His word.

-The key is: Back to Jesus – his view on sickness and healing.
-We must seek the Lord with all our heart, ask for a revelation of his miracle power until He reveals His life and power in our midst.
-There is no other way than the way of Jesus.
+The key is: Back to Jesus – His view on sickness and healing.
+We must seek the Lord with all our heart, pray for the revelation of His miracle-working power until He reveals His life and power among us.
+There is no other way than the Jesus-way.
 Back to Jesus!

 Svein-Magne